When and how CNNs generalize to out-of-distribution category-viewpoint combinations: Generalization through selectivity and invariance

-Selectivity and invariance of neurons have long been hypothesized to facilitate generalization in both biological and artificial neural networks~\cite{bricolo19973d,riesenhuber1998just,goodfellow2009measuring,sokolic2016generalization,poggio2016visual,olshausen1993neurobiological,quiroga2005invariant,rust2010selectivity}.
-Neurons are commonly interpreted as image feature detectors, such that the neuron's activity is high only when certain features are present in the image~\cite{zeiler2014visualizing,simonyan2013deep,zhou2014object,bau2017network,oquab2015object}.
+Selectivity and invariance of neurons have long been hypothesized to facilitate generalization in both biological and artificial neural networks~\citep{bricolo19973d,riesenhuber1998just,goodfellow2009measuring,achille2018emergence,poggio2016visual,olshausen1993neurobiological,quiroga2005invariant,rust2010selectivity}.
+Neurons are commonly interpreted as image feature detectors, such that the neuron's activity is high only when certain features are present in the image~\citep{zeiler2014visualizing,simonyan2013deep,zhou2014object,bau2017network,oquab2015object}.
 We refer to this property as \emph{selectivity} to an image feature.
-Selectivity alone, however, is not sufficient to generalize to \emph{unseen} category-pose combinations.
-For example, a neuron may be selective to features relevant to a category, but only so for a subset of all the poses.
+Selectivity alone, however, is not sufficient to generalize to OOD category-viewpoint combinations.
+For example, a neuron may be selective to features relevant to a category, but only so for a subset of all the viewpoints.
 Generalization is facilitated by selective neurons that are also \emph{invariant} to nuisance features.
-For instance, in Fig.~\ref{multi_attribute_datasets}a, neurons that are selective to the Ford Thunderbird and invariant to pose would have very similar activity for the Ford Thunderbird in \emph{seen} and \emph{unseen} poses, thus enabling generalization to category recognition.
-Similarly, generalization to pose prediction can be enabled by neurons selective to pose and invariant to category.
+For instance, in Fig.~\ref{multi_attribute_datasets}a, neurons that are selective to the Ford Thunderbird and invariant to viewpoint would have very similar activity for the Ford Thunderbird on in-distribution and OOD viewpoints, thus enabling generalization to category recognition.
+Similarly, generalization to viewpoint estimation can be enabled by neurons selective to viewpoint and invariant to category.